HansDP/local-react-redux/README.md

 ## The Gist

-We are working on documentation and examples.
+We are working on documentation.
 Please stay tuned.

 For the moment, take a look at the code sample below, it should give you an idea of how it will look like.
+Or have a look at the examples.

 #### Counter